 We have reimagined the Sydney Undergraduate Experience – the way we teach and the way you’ll learn – to prepare you for a future full of possibilities.

-Changes to the curriculum from 2018 will bring simplified undergraduate offerings across our liberal studies award courses in arts, science and commerce.
-These award courses will have:
+Changes to the curriculum from 2018 have brought simplified undergraduate offerings across our liberal studies award courses in arts, science and commerce.
+These award courses have:

-There will be new opportunities to study or work with other disciplines and get involved with real-world projects and research.
+There are new opportunities to study or work with other disciplines and get involved with real-world projects and research.

 As a current student, you don’t need to change your course or worry about your enrolment.
 You will continue to receive the highest quality learning experience, graduating from your current course with an award course that is internationally recognised from one of the world’s leading universities.

-If you're in your first year of a liberal studies course, you will have the option to apply to move to the new curriculum version of your course from 2018 with credit from your previous study.
+If you're currently studying a liberal studies course, you may have the option to apply to move to the new curriculum version of your course from 2018 with credit from your previous study.

-The following information will give you some more context around the new curriculum, and help you understand what a change into a new curriculum course would mean for you.
+The following information will give you some more context around the new curriculum, and what this means for you.

 Yes.
 There is no need for you to change your course of study, your choice of major, or any plans that you have made to study for the remainder of your course.

-Some award courses will be available in a new version for students commencing in 2018.
-For example, the Bachelor of International and Global Studies will be transformed into the Bachelor of Arts/Bachelor of Advanced Studies (International and Global Studies).
+Some award courses are available in a new version for students commencing from 2018 onwards.
+For example, the Bachelor of International and Global Studies has been transformed into the Bachelor of Arts/Bachelor of Advanced Studies (International and Global Studies).

-First year students - if you’re a current student in Year 1 of an undergraduate liberal studies award course in 2017, you have the option to continue your course without change, or apply to move to the new curriculum version of your award course, subject to some conditions.
+Most new courses will have Year 3 available from 2019.
+This means if you’re a current student completing up to your third year of studies in 2019, you may be able to apply to move to the new curriculum version of your award course, subject to some conditions.

 Yes, but it’s important to remember that moving to a new curriculum version of your course does not guarantee credit for all of your previous study.